May 17, 2024 | 13 Mins read

 LLMs undergo a two-stage training process:

 1. Pre-Training: The model learns general patterns from a vast corpus of data, understanding context and semantics across text, images, and videos.
 During pre-training, the model is exposed to a diverse dataset to learn a wide range of language patterns.
+Pre trained models reduce the need for large amounts of labeled data by learning from vast amounts of unlabeled training data.
 This phase helps the model develop a broad understanding of language and its various nuances.

 2. Transfer Learning: The pre-trained model is fine-tuned on a smaller, task-specific dataset, adjusting its knowledge to perform well on specific tasks.
+Models trained on general data can be adapted to specific tasks through task specific fine tuning.
 Fine-tuning involves training the model on a narrower dataset that is more relevant to the specific application.
 This process helps the model adapt its general knowledge to the specific requirements of the task, improving its performance.

 Application and Implementation of LLM Embeddings